- What is an external component made of?

 - Distribution via a setup procedure

-- Using an external component in a site
+- Using an external component in an application

-- Deploying a site containing an external component
+- Deploying an application that uses an external component

 - Modifying an external component